shanyas10/Book-Summaries/Affective Computing/Recognizing and Expressing Affect.md

 		- But mappings between emotions and vocal features in humans will vary depending on the context.
 For example, sometimes and angry person will raise their voice and sometimes they will lower it.
 Determining all the possibilities is an open research problem.
 		- Affective cues most readily communicate arousal; the communication of valence is believed to be by more subtle cues, interwined with the content of the speech.
 		- Mood of the subjects should be taken into consideration during recognition experiments.

 	- **Combinations of Face and Voice**
 		- A promising area of research is that of combining facial expression and vocal expression to improve recognition results in both domains.
 		- The combination of the two is complimentary given that arousal is more easily discriminated in speech and valence is more easily discriminated in facial expressions.
 		- In people, teh combination of visual and auditory abilities provide richer and more accurate communication; it should also lead to improved performance for computers trying to recognize human affect.

 	- **Physiological Pattern Recognition**
 		- Patterns if features extracted from physiological signals can be used by a computer to recognize affective information.
 		- The idea is to have the computer observe multiple signals gathered while a person is experiencing an emotion and learn which patterns of physiological signals are the most indicative of which affective state.
 		- Step 1 in anlayzing the signals is to normalize a signal so that every emotion signal on every day has zero mean and unit variance.
 		- Step 2 involves computing features of the raw and normalized signals.
 The decision of which features to compute is mostly an art, since there are an unlimited number of possibilities.
-		- Combining information sensed from a user with both expressive and contextual information from cameras and microphones, provode a rich opportunity for a computer to understand more about its user's affective responses
+		- Combining information sensed from a user with both expressive and contextual information from cameras and microphones, provode a rich opportunity for a computer to understand more about its user's affective responses.

 	- **Models for Affective Behavior**
 		- Models need to be capable of recognizing that you might express an emotion through a combination of modalities.
 For example, you might frown when you're sad but sadness might also show up in your posture and voice.
 		- A Hidden Markov Model can learn probabilities by training on observations, which could be any measurements of sentic modulation such as changes in voice inflection, facial expression, or autonomic changes such as heart rate.